Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Recommended register settings to trigger random access mode according to the Japanese Datasheet of the M64283FP sensor**
 ![](/Pictures%20and%20datasheets/Registers_setting_random_access.png)

+## The projection mode

+Based on the English datasheet instructions (which are totally confusing), I'm not able to get other than noise or very faint signal variations with this mode.
+There is not a single word of it in the Japanese one.
+I guess this isn't the device most prominent feature...
+Only benefit: outputing only 128 bytes of data per image is very fast.

 ## Showcase

 The M64283FP can be dropped to the Game Boy Camera sensor PCB and works like a charm (except for register E table inconsistency) in a Game Boy Camera.
 It is anyway recommended to solder this sensor on a [custom PCB giving easy access](https://github.com/HerrZatacke/M64283FP-Camera-PCB) to the TADD pin.
 The project can also use the PCB proposed here.